GitHooksDotIO/githooks-io-service/githook.yml.md

 title:       Hello World
 version:     0.1.0
 description: "This is my description of my Hello World application."
+thumbnail:   http://path/to/thumbnail.jpg # optional.
+Defaults to your user avatar.

 # relative to the root
 entry_point: hello-world.js